RSL NSW State Branch (ANZAC House)

 RSL NSW has 350 sub-Branches in small county towns and metropolitan suburbs across the state.
 Each of our 30,000 members is attached to one of these sub-Branches—spaces where members can gather to help each other and the wider veteran community.

 Delegates from all sub-Branches meet each year at the RSL NSW Annual State Congress, usually held over two-three days in October or November.
 The Annual General Meeting (AGM) is usually held on the final day, with delegates voting on policy positions and constitutional amendments.

 Note: RSL Clubs and other services clubs are community organisations.
 Many are members of Clubs NSW or the RSL & Services Clubs Association.
 They are not owned by or affiliated with RSL NSW or RSL sub-Branches, which are registered charities.

-RSL NSW is affiliated with the six other state and territory branches that make up the membership of the Returned and Services League of Australia (RSL National), based in Canberra.
-RSL National is the voice of the states to the federal government, advocating for veterans and their families with the consent of the state and territory branches.
+RSL NSW is affiliated with the six other state and territory branches that make up the membership of the Returned and Services League of Australia (RSL Australia), based in Canberra.
+RSL Australia is the voice of the states to the Federal Government, advocating for veterans and their families with the consent of the state and territory branches.

-The President of each state and territory is appointed as a Director of the Board of RSL National.
+The President of each state and territory is appointed as a Director of the Board of RSL Australia.

 - Blue Mountains

 - Eastern Metropolitan